Xahidian/Xahidian/README.md

 **Title:** *Metamorphic testing of Web Applications using Playwright*
 **Core Ideas:**
+- Solve Oracle-related problems in Web Based Application
 - Testing pre-tested web apps with MR
 - Fault injection in APIs & UI
-- Comparison between functional and metamorphic test detection power
+- Comparison between functional and metamorphic test to verify MR can detetc more faults than traditional test

 📌 *Currently applying this on 4 case studies: PetClinic, WebShop, Task Manager API, ATM-MT Case Study*